- All Corals

 Spirobranchus giganteus

 These Porites rocks are absolutely loaded with Christmas Tree Worms.
-These colorful little feather dusters can grow radioles to around 1.5" and feed on mostly phytoplankton.
+The colorful little feather dusters can grow radioles up to around 1.5" and feed on mostly phytoplankton.

 Origin